AnushcaJoshi/EDA_CovidCases_SQL/README.md

 ## Overview
 This repository contains SQL queries designed to analyze COVID-19 data, specifically focusing on death counts, vaccination rates, and their relation to population demographics.
 These queries utilize two main tables: coviddeaths and covidvaccinations.

-## Acknowledgement
-This project draws inspiration from the work of YouTuber Alex Freberg, whose tutorials and insights have guided the development of these SQL queries.
-While the queries presented here are adapted to suit specific needs, credit goes to Alex for providing valuable educational content that has contributed to this project's development.

 ## Queries Description
 1. Ordering COVID Death Data: Queries to fetch and order COVID-19 death data and vaccination data by date and location.